 Ready to take your bike on an adventure but in need of a way to safely bring it along with you?
 Sounds like you need a car rack!
-We can help you find the ideal one for you, your car, and of course, your bikes!
+We can help you choose a car rack that is right for you, your car, and your bike(s)!

 There are racks that can hold anywhere from 1 to 5 bikes.
 The number of bikes you are looking to carry will play a part in which type of rack you need.
 If you need to carry 3 or fewer bikes, most styles of racks will have options for you.
-If you are looking to carry 4 or more bikes, then a hitch rack or roof rack will be your best options.
+If you are looking to carry 4 or more bikes, then a hitch rack or roof rack will be your best option.

-Racks come in three basic styles: trunk racks, hitch racks, or roof racks.
+Racks come in three basic styles: trunk racks, hitch racks, and roof racks.
 At ERIK’S we carry Thule and Saris racks.
 These brands have handy fitting guides on their websites to help you determine which racks will work with your car and needs: Thule Fit Guide and Saris Fit Guide.

 On the other hand, trunk racks can make access to your trunk difficult or impossible while the rack is attached.
 If you’re carrying a bike with a woman’s or step-through style frame, then you may need to purchase a top tube adapter to create a top tube for the bike to hang from.
 And they typically can’t hold more than 2 or 3 bikes.

-The second type rack is a hitch rack.
+The second type of rack is a hitch rack.
 This style attaches to your vehicle at the hitch receiver.
 They come in two main styles: mast and tray.
 The mast-style rack, like the trunk rack, holds the bike by the top tube or top bar of the frame.

-The other style of hitch rack is the tray-style (shown below).
+The other style of hitch rack is the tray style (shown below).
 This rack has two trays that the wheels of a bike rest in and there are straps to secure the wheels down.
 There is also an arm that clamps down on the frame or wheel of the bike to help hold the bike in place.

 There are some things to consider when selecting a hitch rack.
 First, not all vehicles are designed to accept a hitch, so if your car doesn’t have one already, you’ll need to address that.
 Second, if accessing the back of your vehicle is necessary with bikes on the rack, you’ll want to select a rack that folds down or swings away.
 Most racks are designed to at least fold down, but not all are designed to do it with the bikes attached.
 With the mast style, like the trunk rack, you may need to purchase a top tube adapter if you’re carrying a woman’s or step-through style bike.
 With the tray style, you might need an adapter to carry a kids’ bike because the wheels are so close together.
-Lastly, if you’re going to be transporting bikes with fat tires, you’ll want to consider that if you’re looking at tray style racks.
+Lastly, if you’re going to be transporting bikes with fat tires, you’ll want to consider that if you’re looking at tray-style racks.

 The third option for carrying your bike is a roof rack.
 This system mounts to crossbars on the roof of your vehicle.
 This style usually gives you the most carrying capacity regarding weight and the ability to carry other gear.
 The rack can be either permanent or removable.
 They’re very secure when properly loaded.
 And they don’t limit access to your trunk.